 - Credits and grades are not listed as they appear on your official transcript.

-An "X" to the right of a verified course indicates that AMCAS made a change to your course entry in order to accurately reflect the official transcript on which that course appears.
-AMCAS may also make changes if you neglect to include certain pertinent information in the Course Work section of your application.
-For example, if you do not enter the AMCAS grade for a particular course, AMCAS will add the appropriate AMCAS grade and an "X" will appear to the right of that course entry.
+An X to the right of a verified course indicates that the AMCAS application made a change to your course entry in order to accurately reflect the official transcript on which that course appears.
+The AMCAS application may also make changes if you neglect to include certain pertinent information in the Course Work section of your application.
+For example, if you do not enter the AMCAS grade for a particular course, the AMCAS application will add the appropriate AMCAS grade, and an X will appear to the right of that course entry.